sound-affairs/sound-affairs.github.io/_news/announcement_2.md

 related_posts: false
 ---

 On Feb 1, 2024, Holden Carroll has joined our project as a Ph.D. candidate.
+He joins us from Cambridge, where he recently completed a RMa in International History.
+The coming four years he will be working on a doctoral project that will explored the largely untapped UN radio archives.
 We are very happy that he has joined our team and looking forward to collaborating with him.